beomsuk-seo/california-fires/README.md

 ## Tools Used:
 - Python (Pandas, Kaggle API): downloading dataset, data cleaning
 - Tableau: dashboard, data visualization
+    - Total Acres Burned, Moving Average for acres burned, counties with the most wilfire outbreaks

 ### Note: data has intentionally not been uploaded to github due to large file size.
 In order to generate the data for yourself:
 - clone this repository
 - run all the code within ```wildire.ipynb```